Los Angeles Motoring Accident Lawyer / Practice / Evidence Gathering, Car Accidents

 When does a Party refuse to Produce Relevant Evidence – Sanctions?

 Almost everything can be evidence during the discovery phase of civil proceedings.
 Because of this, it can lead to other evidence that would generally be admissible at trial.
-So even though much of what you discovered will be barred at trial, you are allowed to research and develop leads from it during this stage.
+So even though much of what you discover will be barred at trial, you can research and develop leads from it during this stage.

-Just make sure to include written objections so you can renew them during the trial.
-There are cases when a party refuses to produce evidence that proves or disproves claims or defense.
-In these cases, the could be no full resolution until a petition or appeal becomes realized.
+Just make sure to include written objections to renew them during the trial.
+There are cases when a party refuses to produce evidence that proves or disproves claims or defenses.
+In these cases, there could be no full resolution until a petition or appeal is realized.

 Still, a party can move to compel and seek sanctions from a court of law against the party improperly withholding evidence.
 Often this evidence could show an individual’s honesty, character, or liability or prove or disprove a fraudulent car accident claim.
 But car accident evidence gathering can be a long, complicated process, requiring help from a skilled lawyer.
-You must retain a local lawyer with the respect of the judge and their staff.
+You must retain a local lawyer with the judge’s respect and their staff’s respect.
 You must convince a judge to force that party to comply and apply a sanction, or you will wish you had settled when you could!

 The First Step Is to Informally “Meet and Confer”?